 Steven Spielberg was already developing this film when he met with Doris Kearns Goodwin and confided in her that he wanted to make a film about Abraham Lincoln.
 She told him that she was in the process of writing her book Team of Rivals.
 Spielberg immediately decided to use it as the basis for the film, and asked to reserve the film rights before the book was finished.

 While giving a fiery speech against Abraham Lincoln, Fernando Wood calls him "King Abrahamus Africanus The First."
-This was the title of an 1864 pamphlet, subtitled "his secret life, revealed under the mesmeric influence; mysteries of the White House."
+This was the title of an 1864 pamphlet, which was illustrated with a drawing of Lincoln wearing a crown and subtitled "his secret life, as revealed under the mesmeric influence; mysteries of the White House."
 This pamphlet was printed by the "Copperheads," a group of Northern Pro-Confederate Democrats to which Wood belonged.
 It claimed that Lincoln had signed a contract with Satan to enable him to seize the US presidency for life and to "subvert the liberties of the American people and debauch their civic aspirations; to impose upon them in every imaginable form of low cunning, and cheat them with words of double meaning and with false promises, until by these, and kindred means, that end is accomplished, and his dynasty firmly established."

 Neither of Abraham Lincoln's two vice presidents - Hannibal Hamlin and Andrew Johnson - are depicted in the film, although one of the unidentified cameos in the "4 March 1865" shot might be Johnson.
 However, the House Speaker, Schuyler Colfax, who presides over the 13th Amendment vote, later became vice president for the first term of Ulysses Simpson Grant, another character depicted in the film.